 This is a place where anything imaginable can be delivered to your villa, where you can co-work any hour of the day, and where you can surf some of the best waves in Bali.

-This is Canggu Bali, an incredible destination for digital nomads, surfers, hipsters, vegans, dog lovers, and everyone in between.
+This is Canggu Bali, an incredible destination for travellers, digital nomads, surfers, hipsters, vegans, dog lovers, and everyone in between.

 Prior to deciding to make Canggu Bali our temporary home for three months, we were living in Koh Samui, Thailand for 6 weeks.
 Although that was a great spot, as soon as we arrived here in Canggu, we knew this was the spot to be for digital nomads, entrepreneurs and those with a location-independent lifestyle.